How to Protest / Appeal an L&I Order or Vocational Determination

 • There is a time deadline to protest.

-• Protests must be sent to L&I in writing within 60 days of when the order was communicated to you.
-The protest will require L&I to reconsider their decision.
-The information you put in your written protest must in effect specify that you disagree with the order and are requesting action inconsistent with the decision.
+• Protests must be sent to L&I in writing within 60 days of the order being communicated to you.
+The protest will require L&I to reconsider its decision.
+The information you put in your written protest must, in effect, specify that you disagree with the order and are requesting action inconsistent with the decision.

-• Miss your 60 day deadline and the order becomes final and binding and you will be stuck with it.
+• If you miss your 60-day deadline, the order becomes final and binding, and you will be stuck with it.
 This is called Res Judicata.

-• If you protest in time, then you get to present more evidence and you should get another decision.
+• If you protest in time, you can present more evidence and get another decision.

-• Here is what is important: Making the protest on time and in writing is most important.
-After a protest is made you have some time to gather or get information to support the reasoning you put in the protest.
-Said another way: Protest first and get your information to L&I ASAP.
+• Here is what is important: It is most important to make the protest on time and in writing.
+After a protest is made, you have some time to gather or get information to support the reasoning you put in the protest.
+Said another way, protest first and get your information to L&I ASAP.

 • Sample Protest Letter: